DIGI-UW/malawi-dhis2-pipeline/docs/environment-setup.md

 # 1. Validates environment configuration
 # 2. Builds necessary Docker images
 # 3. Initializes the instant project
-# 4. Deploys all services
+# 4. Deploys all services (automatically creates Docker secrets from env vars)
 # 5. Waits for services to be ready
 # 6. Loads OpenFN workflows
 ```

+**Note on Secrets**: The deployment process automatically creates all required Docker Swarm secrets from environment variables defined in `packages/openfn/package-metadata.json`.
+No manual secret setup is required for development.
+See [OpenFN Secrets Documentation](./secrets-openfn.md) for details.

 ### Method 2: Manual Step-by-Step